 Finally, fold the bottom 6cm up against the next 6cm, making an envelope shape.
 Sew this down both sides to secure, keeping as close to the edge of the fabric as you can.

 Finally turn this inside out so you can’t see those seams!

 And there you have it!
-This an an easy, quick and low cost project.
-You can dress them up anyway you like and are the ideal size for a knife, fork, spoon and resuable straw!
+This an easy, quick and low-cost project.
+You can dress them up any way you like and are the ideal size for a knife, fork, spoon and reusable straw!